hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 ## Motivation

-The growing demand and use-cases for tokenisation point out that the current HTS design does not support all of the needs of the community.
+The growing demand and use-cases for tokenization point out that the current HTS design does not support all the needs of the community.
 In this HIP we would like to describe a set of changes that would enable non-fungible types of tokens to be issued natively on Hedera Hashgraph.
 Having support for such tokens will allow an extended range of applications to be built on top of HTS.

 ## Rationale